Still34/landing/_posts/writeup/2020-06-23-capture-the-nitro.md

   - Database not injectable?
 - "This challenge is designed specifically for you."
   - `👤🕊⚕`/`🔑↩`
-  - It turns out this was supposed to be Mercy from Overwatch 🤔, so I the credentials were just `mercy` and the username reversed.
+  - It turns out this was supposed to be Mercy from Overwatch 🤔, so the credentials were just `mercy` and the username reversed.

 ## Login Page